Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 5600 XT will be 2588% faster than the GeForce 8600 GT 512MB DDR2 overall, because of its higher data rate. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 5600 XT should theoretically be much superior to the GeForce 8600 GT 512MB DDR2 overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison